 #Webographics & platform usage (internet usage/ tablet/ mobile etc).

-Once you are familiar with your ideal customer(s) you can then develop content using the appropriate jargon and level of information, while packaging content in the most relevant format.
-Understanding where your customers are on the internet can also help you decide where to #advertise or publish your content.
+Once you are familiar with your ideal customer(s) you can then develop content using appropriate keywords at the right level of information, while packaging content in the most relevant format.
+Understanding where your customers are on the internet can also help you decide where to #advertise or #publish your content.

 Brenda is 50 years old.
 She is English, educated and financially comfortable.
-She is looking to replace her old diesel car for an electric car, as she wants to reduce her carbon footprint and look for an environmentally friendly option.
+She is looking to replace her old diesel car for an electric car, as she wants to reduce her carbon footprint.
 However, she doesn’t want to compromise on price, performance, or design.
 Brenda is using her laptop to conduct a Google search, using keywords and phrases.

 She comes across an article published by a prominent manufacturer of electric cars, which is optimised using the same keywords and phrases.
-The article gives her relevant facts about a recently developed model, which satisfy her requirements.
-A link within the article takes her to the manufacturer’s website which provides her with several options, which are designed to assist her decision at various stages of her #buying journey:
+The article gives her relevant facts about a recently developed model, which satisfies her requirements.
+A link within the article takes her to the manufacturer’s website which provides her with several options designed to assist her throughout her buying journey:

 Download a product and pricing brochure.